-cryo electron microscopy, cryo-electron tomography • 9 min reading time
+cryo electron microscopy, cryo-electron tomography • 8

 Subtomogram averaging in the cryo-ET workflow